olliw42/mLRS-docu/docs/FLYSKY_FRM303.md

 <a href="images/FRM303-OLED-mod_step7.jpg"><img src="images/FRM303-OLED-mod_step7.jpg" height="150px"></a>
 <a href="images/FRM303-OLED-mod_wo_case.jpg"><img src="images/FRM303-OLED-mod_wo_case.jpg" height="150px"></a>

 Optionally, you can also build a housing for the OLED screen.
-You can find two STL files to 3D print a mount and a cap for the OLED display under [docs/files/FRM303*.stl](./files).
-During testing we found that various OLED displays have slightly different position of the visible area.
-To better match various OLED manufacturers and their wide tolerances, we have prepared 3 options to choose from.
+You can find STL files to 3D print a mount and a cap for the OLED display under [docs/files/FRM303*.stl](./files).
+During testing it was found that various OLED displays have slightly different position of the visible area.
+To better match various OLED manufacturers and their tolerances, there are 3 options to choose from.
 Pick a file most suitable to your OLED display visible area location.
 The following overlay-composition of the 3 options depicts their difference in the opening area of the display:

 <img src="images/FRM303_OLED_cap.png" width="300">